 What You Need

 Get yourself a good lasagna pan and a set of terrific knives.
 You’ll also need measuring cups and spoons, a cutting board, and a wire whisk.
-Serve the lasagna with a nice green salad or a Caprese Salad and a good bottle of red or white wine.
 Buy the best kitchen tools you can afford and they will last a lifetime.
 Consider getting yourself a pasta maker for even better lasagna.

 Vegetable Lasagna with Béchamel Sauce Recipe

 This Low Fat Vegetable Lasagna Bechamel Recipe takes a bit of time, but it is SO worth it.

 - 1/4 teaspoon nutmeg (freshly ground is best)

 - 1 tablespoon olive oil

 - 1 pound sliced button mushrooms

 - 3 chopped leeks (white & tender green parts only)

 - 1/2 teaspoon dried thyme